Heroldpls/MPAndroidChart/report.md

 Show a patch (or link to a branch) that shows the instrumented code to gather coverage measurements.
-Branch: https://github.com/Heroldpls/MPAndroidChart  (we have the refactored code on the main (master) branch) 3 of the 4 refactored methods can be found in a folder called
+Branch: https://github.com/Heroldpls/MPAndroidChart  (we have the refactored code on the main (master) branch) 3 of the 4 refactored methods can be found in a folder called refactor.
+The method drawValues of the class BarChartRenderer.java is refactored within the original class.

 git diff ...